SteeltoeOSS/Documentation/api/v4/management/httpexchanges.md

 # HTTP Exchanges

-The Steeltoe HTTP Exchanges endpoint provides the ability to view the last several requests made of your application.
+The Steeltoe HTTP Exchanges endpoint provides the ability to view the last several requests sent to your application.

-When you activate this endpoint, an `IHttpExchangesRepository` implementation is registered that stores HTTP request/response information in memory, that can be retrieved by using the endpoint.
+When you activate this endpoint, an `IHttpExchangesRepository` implementation is registered; it stores HTTP request/response information in memory, and can be retrieved by using the endpoint.

 ## Configure Settings